Photography by Ron Boszko

-- 3 cloves of garlic peeled
+- 3 cloves garlic peeled

-- 3 whole star anise
+- 3 star anise

-- 2 tablespoons dark soy sauce (老抽)
+- 2 tablespoons dark soy sauce

-- 1/4 cup Shaoxing wine (紹興酒)
+- 1/4 cup Shaoxing cooking wine (紹興料酒)

-- 1 1/2 cups clear stock (made from chicken and pork bones plus ginger) or water
+- 1 1/2 cups pork stock or water

 - Melt the sugar and the vegetable oil in a medium pot over medium high heat.
 Continue heating until the sugar is slightly brown.
 About 3 minutes.
 Put the cubed pork in the pot and brown it with the caramelized sugar.
 About 8 minutes.

 - Put the garlic, star anise, dark soy sauce, rice wine and clear stock into the pot.
 Cover the pot and simmer over low heat.
-Cook for about 40 minutes.
+Cook for about 90 minutes.
 Stir the meat every 10 minutes to make sure the bottom of the pot does not get burnt.
 Remove the cover and turn the heat to medium high.
 Cook the meat for another 10 minutes until the sauce reduces to a smooth consistency.